 Jenny Pham Vo

 Jenny was in Year 10 at Copperfield College when she received her first Western Chances scholarship.
 She was supported with scholarships for four years, deciding after her first year at university that she was able to fund her own educational expenses.
-Jenny is in the third year of a Bachelor of Communications - Media at RMIT University, and hopes to work within the film industry as a production manager and script supervisor.
-She volunteers for RMITV, the student run media club which produces TV shows and content for Channel 31 and online and she is the current media/marketing manager for the RMIT Oxfam student club.
+Since completing her Bachelor of Communications - Media at RMIT University, she hopes to work within the Australian film and TV industry, and has formed a video production company with her talented graduating peers called Nine Tales Studios.

-Katherine is a Western Chances Alumni and received her first scholarship in 2004 when she was in year 8 at The Mac.Robertson Girls’ High School.
-She received nine scholarships which assisted her to achieve outstanding grades in high school and to qualify for and graduate from a medical degree at Monash University.
-During her degree she was able to complete a placement in Malaysia.
-The experience of working in the developing world inspired her aspiration to volunteer in the future for an organisation such as Médecins Sans Frontières.
-Katherine is currently working as doctor with young people who suffer from a mental illness and is doing further training to specialise as a psychiatrist.
-She is passionate about mental health and addressing social inequalities.
+Katherine is a Western Chances Alumni and received her first scholarship in 2004 when she was in year 9 at The Mac.Robertson Girls’ High School.
+She received nine scholarships which assisted her to achieve outstanding grades in high school and graduate from Monash University with a Bachelor of Medicine and Bachelor of Surgery degree.
+Katherine is currently working as doctor in the public mental health system.
+She is in her third year of training to specialise as a psychiatrist and in the final year of completing a Masters of Psychiatry.
+Katherine is involved in medical student teaching and mentoring.
+She is passionate about mental health and addressing social inequalities through education and opportunities.